xcart/xc5-manual/en/import-export/updating_product_properties_(price__stock_quantity__etc.)_via_import.md

 ## Updating the price of products with options configured using price modifiers

-Now let us consider another case - when you use [multi-value attributes](http://kb.x-cart.com/display/XDD/Managing+attribute+values#Managingattributevalues-MultiValueAttributes) for some of your products, and set the price on the specific product options by adjusting the base product price with [price modifiers](http://kb.x-cart.com/display/XDD/Managing+attribute+values#Managingattributevalues-PriceWeightModifiers).
+Now let us consider another case - when you use {% link "multi-value attributes" ref_bTfJ9bTS#Managingattributevalues-MultiValueAttributes %} for some of your products, and set the price on the specific product options by adjusting the base product price with {% link "price modifiers" http://kb.x-cart.com/display/XDD/Managing+attribute+values#Managingattributevalues-PriceWeightModifiers %}.
 Let us imagine that you have a product SKU 10001 "Planet Express Babydoll", which is a t-shirt.
 The t-shirt is available in the sizes S-M-L-XL.
 The base price of the product is set at $9.99, and this price applies to the sizing options S, M and L, whereas the price on the XL option equals "base price + $2":

 ![]({{site.baseurl}}/attachments/9306814/9439216.png?effects=drop-shadow)